AlexChesser/CIT590/README.md

 # CIT590
-Following along (secretly) wiht my Girlfriend's first year introductory python course.
+Following along with a python course